 - The bridge is better than the ones found in most budget banjos.

-- Body looks pretty and finish is even throughout
+- The body looks pretty and finish is even throughout

-- Neck is not adjustable because it doesn’t have a truss rod
+- The neck is not adjustable because it doesn’t have a truss rod

 - Does not come with a gig bag